 Make as many payments as you can on the actual day once you have counted all the angpow money to reduce the amount you are carrying.

 #05 Keep A Low Profile

 If it’s not an overly big amount, entrust the money to a family member, ideally someone who isn’t helping out in other areas and who won’t be moving about the entire evening.
 Also, keep the money in a discreet bag or paper bag.

-#01 You should not keep the money in your hotel room because most hotel staff members have access to the room.
+Most hotel staff members have access to the room.
 If anything goes missing, it will be difficult to identify the culprit.